eyss1234/eyss1234/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&color=383E9A&center=true&vCenter=true&width=435&lines=Full+Stack+Developer" alt="Typing SVG" /></a>
 </p>

-<p align="center">I have completed a Full Stack Developer Bootcamp at LeWagon and currently working as a junior software engineer.</p>
+<p align="center">I have completed a Full Stack Developer Bootcamp at LeWagon and currently working as a Junior Software Engineer.</p>
 <p align="center">I bring a positive approach to problem-solving, introducing logical, pragmatic and innovative solutions to creative and technical tasks.
 I have a vast portfolio of design projects, ranging from digital art to large-scale buildings.</p>
 <p align="center">I am self-motivated and pride myself on continuously learning and incorporating new tools and technologies into my work.</p>